Toypurina: Later life

 According to trial records, Toypurina was coerced into being baptized in 1787 while held at Mission San Gabriel.
 Shortly after, she was moved to Mission San Carlos Borromeo.
 Two years after her baptism, she married a Spanish soldier named Manuel Montero, who had been serving at el Pueblo de Los Angeles.
 They received a tract of land from the governor.
 They lived in Monterey and had 3 children together (Cesario, Juana de Dios, and Maria Clementina).
 Scholars have debated whether Toypurina's marriage was a sign of her accepting Catholicism and Spanish ways, or whether the marriage was one of convenience.
 Toypurina may have accepted marriage as a way to protect herself from the often harsh conditions of Spanish missions or maybe she loved him.
 On May 22, 1799, Toypurina died at age 39 at Mission San Juan Bautista in Alta California.

-Her direct lineal descendants are alive and currently in the Kizh tribe.
+Her direct lineal descendants are alive and currently enrolled in the Kizh tribe.